jtom38/Chainsaw/docs/Functions/Enable-ChainsawConsole.md

 ```

 ### -JsonConfig
-\[string\] This if filled will tell it where to look for a exported config file to reimport.
+\[string\] This if filled will tell it where to look for an exported config file to reimport.

 ```yaml
 Type: String